magentabusiness/magentabusiness.github.io/iot-data-visualization.md

                     </div>
                     <div class="content">
                         <h4>Health care</h4>
-                        <p>ThingsBoard is an IoT platform with all the tools needed to build a comprehensive healthcare monitoring and management solution with ease.
-ThingsBoard provides an extensive range of built-in features as well as flexible customization options.</p>
+                        <p>IoT Hub is an IoT platform with all the tools needed to build a comprehensive healthcare monitoring and management solution with ease.
+IoT Hub provides an extensive range of built-in features as well as flexible customization options.</p>
                     </div>
                 </div>
                 <div class="card">